metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 # Firewall Parameters

-Parameters and their values are not the same as they are displayed in Firewall GUI such as GPO or Advanced Windows firewall.
+Firewall parameters and their values are not the same as they are displayed in Firewall GUI, registry or by PowerShell commandlets.

-Explain what is what by mapping powershell parameters to GUI display equivalents.
+Explain what is what by mapping powershell parameters to GUI and registry equivalents.\
+In this document registry values are enclosed in parentheses.

 In addition, explanation of other parameters which are not self explanatory or well documented and usually need googling out what they do.